 Even before the legalization of recreational cannabis, "cannabis-related" hospitalization However, from 2011-2015 City hospitalizations and ER visits directly caused by cannab annually.
 In comparison, alcohol-driven hospital visits were around 80 times higher.
 The cases involved young people under 24 years of age.
-Interestingly, hospital visits attributingher for African-Americans than for the overall population.
+Interestingly, hospital visits attribuhigher for African-Americans than for the overall population.

 A particular concern is poisoning by edible forms of marijuana like cookies, chocolates cannabis poisonings between 2006-2010 and 2011-2015, ER visits increased from 133 indicating more serious impairments, rose from 21 to 52.
-These are small numbers as i unlike other drugs, marijuana has never been fatal.
+These are small numbers as 1 unlike other drugs, marijuana has never been fatal.

-Not mentioned in the DPH report is the August 2016 incident at a Quinceaniera celebra Nineteen people were taken to the hospital complaining of confusion, dizziness and let counseling services in 2015.
-There sho mention of the standard of the potency of the compared to those of past decades.
-That raises the risk of intoxication for those who pugged driving isn't mentioned.
+Not mentioned in the DPH report is the August 2016 incident at a Quinceaniera celebra Nineteen people were taken to the hospital complaining of confusion, dizziness and let bears containing tetrahydrocannabinol or THC, the psychoactive agent in cannabis.
+Of 2020 Westside San Francisco Media.
+No portion of the articles or artwork may be

+James Madison Freedom of Information Awar(counseling services in 2015.
+There show of the show of the show of the potency of the compared to those of past decades.
+That raises the risk of intoxication for those who p Drugged driving isn't mentioned.
 That may be because research has not yet proven that increases crash risk.
 Nevertheless, marijuana can impair critical driving skills.
 While tra marijuana became legal, recreational marijuana-linked crashes and fatalities have risen Washington.

 Also missing is a Kaiser Permanente study of 35,000 pregnant women.
-In 2016, 6.6% to rising to 19% among those between 18 and 24 years old.
-Fetal development may be affected of 5,588 women showed a 5-fold rise of pre-term births among those who continuously pregnancy.
-Most medical marijuana dispensary physicians discourage marijuana during history of addiction or mental illness.
-And because marijuana harbors bacteria and fundamente systems are advised against smoking it.
+In 2016, 6.6% terising to 19% among those between 18 and 24 years old.
+Fetal development may be aff study of 5,588 women showed a 5-fold rise of pre-term births among those who contin pregnancy.
+Most medical marijuana dispensary physicians discourage marijuana durini history of addiction or mental illness.
+And because marijuana harbors bacteria and funimmune systems are advised against smoking it.
 Recreational purveyors won't be so capublic education campaign targeting pregnant women, youth, parents and seniors.
 For